scipy-conference/scipy_proceedings/papers/edis_jakupovic/edis_jakupovic.rst

 .. figure:: figs/scaling-gzip.pdf

-   Strong scaling I/O performance of the RMSD analysis task with minimum and maximum gzip compression applied.
-N Processes ranged from 1 core, to 4 full nodes, and the number of trajectory blocks was equal to the number of processes involved.
+   Strong scaling I/O performance of the RMSD analysis task with minimum and maximum gzip compression applied. |NProcesses| ranged from 1 core, to 4 full nodes, and the number of trajectory blocks was equal to the number of processes involved.
    :label:`fig:scaling-gzip`

 Conclusions